tawfik575/dice-play/README.md

 # Dice Play

 The Dice Play is a web-based game developed using HTML, CSS, and JavaScript that brings the excitement of rolling dice to the screen.
-It is a simple and interactive game where two virtual players compete against each other to see who can roll the highest points.
+It is a simple yet interactive game where two virtual players compete against each other to see who can roll the highest points.
 In the game, a user click a play button to initiate a round.
 Two dice are rolled for each virtual player, generating random numbers.
 The points of the players are then compared, and the player with the higher points wins the round.

 ![my screenshot](./images/screenshot.png)